 1 Enter the amount of Illinois net income expected in your next tax year.
-1 2 Multiply Line 1 by 9.5% (.095) and enter the result.
+1 2 Multiply Line 1 by 9.5 percent (.095) and enter the result.
 2 3 Enter the amount of recapture of investment credits expected in your next tax year.
 3 4 Enter the amount of the surcharges from the Compassionate Use of Medical Cannabis Program Act and the sale of assets by gaming licensee expected in your next tax year.
 4 5 Add Lines 2 through 4 and enter the result.
-5 6 Enter the amount of Illinois tax credits expected in your next tax year as calculated on the corresponding Form IL-477 or Schedule 1299-D. 6 7 Enter the amount of pass-through withholding expected to be made on your behalf in your next tax year on any Schedule K-1-P or Schedule K-1-T you receive.
+5 6 Enter the amount of Illinois tax credits expected in your next tax year as calculated on the corresponding Form IL-477 or Schedule 1299-D. 6 7 Enter the amount of pass-through withholding (including any eligible investment partnership withholding) expected to be made on your behalf or PTE tax credit expected in the next tax year on any Schedule K-1-P or Schedule K-1-T you receive.
 7 8 Enter the amount of any Illinois gambling withholding and sports wagering winnings withholding from Illinois sources shown on any Form W-2G you expect to receive.
 8 9 Add Lines 6 through 8 and enter the result.
 9 10 Subtract Line 9 from Line 5 and enter the result.
 If \$400 or less, stop .
 You do not have to make estimated tax payments.
 If more than \$400, continue to Line 11.
 10 11 Subtract Line 6 from Line 5 and enter the result.
 11 12 Divide Line 11 by 4.
 12 13 Multiply Line 12 by the number of previously due estimated payments.
-13 14 Enter the amount of any estimated tax payments, timely prior year overpayments, timely pass-through withholding made on your behalf, or timely Illinois gambling withholding shown on Form W-2-G you received.
+13 14 Enter the amount of any estimated tax payments, timely prior year overpayments, timely pass-through withholding (including any eligible investment partnership withholding) made on your behalf, timely PTE tax credit received, or timely Illinois gambling/sports wagering winnings withholding shown on Form W-2G you received.
 See the information under Line 12 on the previous page to determine if your credit for a prior year overpayment or withholding amount is considered timely.
 14 15 Subtract Line 14 from Line 13 and enter the result.
 This amount may be negative.
 15 16 Add Lines 12 and 15 and enter the result.
 If positive, this is the amount due on your next payment due date.
 If zero or negative, the amount due on your next payment due date is zero.
 If Line 16 is negative, continue to Line 17.
 Otherwise, stop here.
 16 17 If Line 16 is negative, enter that amount as a positive number.
 17 18 Subtract Line 17 from Line 12 and enter the result.
 This is the amount due on the following due date, if applicable.
 18